fpapado/org-release-announcer-twitter/README.md

 3) Copy `.env.example` to `.env`.
 Use those files as reference whenever `.env` and API Keys are mentioned in the docs below.

-3) See [https://botwiki.org/resource/tutorial/how-to-create-a-twitter-app/](https://probot.github.io/docs/deployment/) for how to get the keys for the Twitter App.
+3) See [https://botwiki.org/resource/tutorial/how-to-create-a-twitter-app/](https://probot.github.io/docs/deployment/) for how to create a Twitter App and get the API keys/secrets for it.

 4) See [Probot's docs](https://probot.github.io/docs/deployment/#create-the-github-app) about the permissions and specifics of setting up the  Github App.
 This app requires these **Permissions & events** for the GitHub App: